sgmoore/Audiobookshelf-calibre-plugin/README.md

 Builds a table of audiobooks in Audiobookshelf that aren't linked to a book in calibre.
 Double click the title to open the book in Audiobookshelf.

+You can check off books in this list to add blank books in calibre with basic metadata and pre-linked to ABS.
+You might want to do this to make your calibre library complete and have a central database of books & audiobooks.

+### Additional Settings

+Skip syncing books that have already been read in Audiobookshelf.
+Only update books that have been read since last sync.
+Add a button to quickly unlink Audiobooks.
+Set custom strings for started and finished books.

 ### Audible ASIN Sync

 Sync over the Audible ASIN from Audiobookshelf which adds a link to the Audible page straight from calibre.
+This also lets you sync Audible review/rating data directly into calibre.
+Make sure you select your region to ensure you have accurate results.

+### Audiobookshelf Covers

+Directly fetch Audiobookshelf covers and easily update calibre with them.
+Select the books you want to get covers for, select the books you want to confirm cover update for, and click "OK" to quickly and easily update calibre covers.

 ### Writeback

 This plugin allows calibre to push metadata back to Audiobookshelf when changed inside of calibre.
 Any of the columns with a * are able to be easily sync'd back to Audiobookshelf.
-This feature is offered with the disclaimer that this will edit your Audiobooshelf database.
+This feature is offered with the disclaimer that this will edit your Audiobookshelf database.
 Make sure you have Audiobookshelf backups enabled in case this borks anything up, which it shouldn't but you never know.
 The API key provided needs to have permissions to update items for this to work.
 For Collections/Playlists, this plugin will not create new ones, only update existing.